labsyspharm/ashlar/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o DIR, --output DIR  write output image files to DIR; default is the
+  -h, --help            show this help message and exit -o PATH, --output PATH
-                        current directory
+                        write output to PATH; default is
+                        ashlar_output.ome.tif.
+If value ends in .ome.tif an OME-TIFF with tiled image pyramid will be written.
+If value ends in just .tif and includes {cycle} and {channel} placeholders a series of single-channel TIFF files will be written.
+Otherwise value will be interpreted as a directory and the '-f' and '-- pyramid' arguments will control the file names and format.
   -c CHANNEL, --align-channel CHANNEL
                         align images using channel number CHANNEL; numbering starts at 0